-Low-altitude cloud fraction biases have the potential to significantly impact aerosol forcing since they are closest in altitude to the aerosol sources.
-If we assume that the PI cloud cover is biased by a similar amount to the PD cloud cover and assume no cloud adjustments to aerosol, then the bias in forcing will be similar to the bias in $f_c$ .
+- Low-altitude cloud fraction biases have the potential to significantly impact aerosol forcing since they are closest in altitude to the aerosol sources.
+If we assume that the PI cloud cover is biased by a similar amount to the PD cloud cover and assume no cloud adjustments to aerosol then the bias in forcing will be similar to the bias in f_c .
 The results from this paper suggest that the second assumption is reasonable for the northern NA region because the Twomey effect dominates.
-Thus, we might expect the 5.1 % low-altitude $f_c$ bias there to make a small contribution to any error in forcing bias.
-Of course, it is also possible that the $f_c$ increase between PI and PD is underestimated by the model for this region, but the PI low-altitude $f_c$ is too high in order to give an overall PD bias.
-As such, it is difficult to make firm conclusions.
+Thus we might expect the 5.1% low-altitude f_c bias there to make a small contribution to any error in forcing bias.
+Of course it is also possible that the f_c increase between PI and PD is underestimated by the model for this region, but the PI low-altitude f_c is too high in order to give an overall PD bias.
+As such it is difficult to make firm conclusions - 580 to give an overall PD bias.
+As such it is difficult to make firm conclusions.

-In the southern NA, $f_c$ changes in response to aerosols (adjustments) were large, so the above assumptions are less valid and the effects on forcing even less clear.
-The negative present-day $f_c$ biases could indicate a cloud fraction response to aerosol that is too low, which would cause subsequent negative forcing biases.
-On the other hand, the too-low $f_c$ may mean that the model PI era is in a broken, precipitating cloud regime too often.
-Such regimes are thought to be more sensitive to aerosols and more prone to produce cloud adjustments (Ackerman et al., 2004).
-In this case, the model forcing values would be too large.
-The effect of this may be significant given the large bias here (-23.9%).
-Likewise, the too-large $f_c$ values in the northern NA (if also occurring in the PI) might prevent some instances of $f_c$ increase between
+However, in In the southern NA f_c changes in response to aerosols (adjustments) were large, so the above assumptions are less valid and the effects on forcing even less clear.
+The negative present-day f_c biases could indicate a cloud fraction response to aerosol that is too low, which would cause subsequent negative forcing biases.
+On the other hand, a model the too-low f_c that is too low may mean that the model PI era is in a broken, precipitating cloud regime too often.
+Such regimes are thought to be more sensitive to aerosols and more prone to produce cloud adjustments (Ackerman et al., 2004b)(Ackerman et al., 2004a) .
+In this case the model forcing values would be too large.
+Further-The effect of this may be significant given the large bias here (-23.9%).
+Likewise, the too-large f_c values in the northern NA (if also occurring in the PI) might prevent some instances

-PI and PD and lead to a forcing that is too small, although the overall bias for the northern NA region was only 5.1 %.
-The presence of clouds can also mask ARI forcing, and hence the $f_c$ and LWPic biases might therefore affect the predicted ERFARI magnitude.
-The larger low- and mid-altitude biases (which are likely to be thicker and hence have a stronger masking effect than high-altitude clouds) in the southern NA combined with the larger ERFARI suggest that this effect would likely be more pronounced there.
-Here, the $f_c$ biases are negative, which would produce a positive ERFARI bias by this mechanism.
-Mid- and high-altitude clouds can also mask ERFACI forcing from low-altitude clouds (which is likely to be the biggest contributor to forcing).
-For both the northern NA and southern NA, mid-altitude clouds tend to have negative biases that are larger in magnitude than the positive biases of the high-altitude clouds suggesting the potential for an overall negative ERFACI forcing from this mechanism.
-However, further work would be needed to quantify the effect of the model $f_c$ biases on the aerosol forcing.
+- of f_c increase between PI and PD and lead to a forcing that is too small, although the overall bias for the northern NA region was only 5.1%.
+The presence of clouds can also mask ARI forcing and hence the f_c and LWP{ic} biases might therefore affect the predicted ERF{ARL} magnitude.
+The larger low- and mid-altitude biases (which are likely to be thicker and hence have a - stronger masking effect than high-altitude clouds) in the southern NA combined with the larger ERF{ARI} suggest that this effect would likely be more pronounced there.
+Here the f_c biases are negative, which would produce a positive ERF{ARI} bias by this mechanism.
+Mid- and high-altitude clouds can also mask ERF{ACI} forcing from low-altitude cloud (which is likely to be the biggest contributor to forcing).
+For both the northern NA and southern NA mid-altitude clouds tend to have negative - 595 biases that are larger in magnitude than the positive biases of the high-altitude clouds suggesting the potential for an overall negative ERF{ACI} forcing from this mechanism.
+However, further work would be needed to quantify the effect of the model f_c biases on the aerosol forcing.